 Research in the College of Agriculture and Environmental Sciences is a $45 million engine that drives health, wellness and quality of life for North Carolinians and shapes the state’s $111 billion agriculture sector.
-We’re a leader in food science, nutrition and human health, specialty crops, small-farms innovation, and climate-resilient agricultural practices.
+We’re a leader in food science, nutrition and human health, specialty crops, small-farms innovation, and regenerative agricultural practices.

 Re:Search is the magazine of the College of Agriculture and Environmental Sciences